 Page speed is a critical component of the overall user experience, and Google is taking note of this issue.
 In fact, Google is set to release an update that will include metrics such as page speed in its algorithm.
 However, as of today, there are no official details.
 In the meantime, you can check your site’s speed with a tool like seoClarity’s Page Speed, which can be pulled monthly or bi-weekly.
 This tool will identify any issues that might be slowing down your website and recommend the best way to fix them.

 In addition to negatively impacting your SEO, it affects the user experience as well.
 Google looks at your page’s speed when evaluating your site’s rankings.
 If your site takes a long time to load, visitors will click away quickly.
-In addition, slow loading pages increase bounce rates, which affect your search engine results.
+In addition, slow-loading pages increase bounce rates, which affect your search engine results.
 So how can you overcome this problem?
 Listed below are some tips to improve your page’s speed.

 XML sitemap with incorrect canonical URLs

-An XML sitemap with incorrect canoncial URLs misleads search engines by pointing to other urls on your site.
+An XML sitemap with incorrect canonical URLs misleads search engines by pointing to other URLs on your site.
 Search engine robots may index duplicated pages because of these URLs.
 Make sure to tag the preferred URL so that search engines know where to find it.
 Otherwise, you may encounter duplicated pages with the WWW.
 This situation is particularly serious if you have multiple versions of your website.

 Using Google Search Console

 Google Search Console is a great resource for webmasters, as it helps keep your website in the search results and troubleshoots problems that can threaten your rankings.
-Using Google Search Console is a great way to optimize your website and track indexing status, while keeping all of these important information on a single dashboard.
+Using Google Search Console is a great way to optimize your website and track indexing status while keeping all of this important information on a single dashboard.
 Although you’re not required to use Search Console in order to appear in search results, it can be useful for improving your website’s ranking in the long term.